 Training and the trainee

 The structure of emergency service has evolved over many centuries via the military.
-The military often still runs fire, police and ambulance services around the world.
+The military often still runs fire, police and ambulance services worldwide.
 That is not the case in Australia.
 Even so, the defence forces do have a limited amount of emergency personnel.

 Emergency wardens will have to perform the same role as emergency workers.
 There are many activities with training that can help prepare for the oncoming emergency personnel.
 Always keep those in your care safe.

 Training needs to be ongoing.

 With associated costs being paid for by the business.
 In Australia,, we have well-established guides to ensure the achievement of training goals.
 That guide is Australian Standard 3745-2010 which is called up in work health and safety legislation making emergency management systems within a business essential.

 Onsite and offsite training is only the start of a sound system but embeds the knowledge requirements to act accordingly in an emergency.

 Registered training organisations (RTO)

 We are lucky in Australia to have a government body that regulates the quality of skills.
-They are known as the “Australian Skills Quality Authority (ASQA)”, which register organisations to coordinate training using established industry guidelines.
+They are known as the “Australian Skills Quality Authority (ASQA)”, which registers organisations to coordinate training using established industry guidelines.

 The training facilitated by the RTO’s is recognised by the industry as relevant for a given activity, generally within the workplace.
 Other factors like experience and ongoing training also a part of the overall recognition of qualifications.

 Should businesses conduct non-accredited or nationally accredited training?

 To ensure that training that qualified and certified instructors are facilitating training.
 National accreditation is the only route to take for a given business.

 The future of preparing for emergencies in a business